 Some of the best fly fishing methods for Steelhead in Pennsylvania include nymph fishing, Euro nymphing, streamer fishing, and even spey fishing on the bigger rivers.

 To achieve a successful fly fishing adventure, no matter your preferred method, you need the right flies and you must present them naturally to the fish.

 Some of the flies I recommend are colored egg patterns, worm patterns, stonefly nymphs, and pheasant nymphs.
-I discuss more on these flies on my page: Best Steelhead Flies – What The Guides Use.
+I discuss more on these flies on my page 21 Best Pennsylvania Steelhead Flies.

 If you want to learn more about how fly fishing can help you land more Pennsylvania steelhead or steelhead anywhere around the great lakes region, check out my page on Great Lakes Fly Fishing For Steelhead.

 Best Baits and Lures for Fall Steelhead Fishing Pennsylvania

 I have often been asked by my guide clients and students what the best baits for steelhead are.
 My response has always been that there is no “one” bait that is best.
 Which steelhead bait works best will depend on a number of factors such as the water flow, water clarity, and the activity levels of the steelhead.

 Having only a couple of different baits in your vest is a big mistake.
 I always have five or 6 different baits of various sizes and colors and I rotate the baits to figure out what the steelhead want that day.

 I always recommend bait options such as roe, flies, beads, and worms but there are more baits you should have.
 For more on the best baits that I and other guides use check out my page on Best Steelhead Bait.

 For those interested in lures and lure fishing, there are a lot of options for Pennsylvania spring steelhead.
 All steelhead rivers and creeks in Pennsylvania are suitable for casting lures.